 At the end of this product's life it should not be put in commercial or domestic refuse but sent for recycling.
-Any batteries contained within the product or used during the products life should be removed from the product and also be sent to an appropriate recycling facility, per The Waste Electrical and Electronic Equipment (WEEE) Regulations 2012/19/EU.
-Campbell Scientific can advise on the recycling of the equipment and in some cases arrange collection and the correct disposal of it, although charges may apply for some items or territories.
-For further support, please contact Campbell Scientific, or your local agent.
+Any batteries contained within the product or used during the products life should be removed from the product and also be sent to an appropriate recycling facility.

+Campbell Scientific Ltd can advise on the recycling of the equipment and in some cases arrange collection and the correct disposal of it, although charges may apply for some items or territories.

+For further advice or support, please contact Campbell Scientific Ltd, or your local agent.